 Asphalt Shingle Weight and Tonnage Planning

-When you mix shingle debris with framing or sheathing offcuts, we route that container to our standard c&d debris service—keeping your job site compliant.
-Pure asphalt tear-offs, meanwhile, stay on our simplified roofing lineup for easier, direct disposal.
+If you mix shingle debris with framing or sheathing offcuts, we route the container to our general C&D debris service—this ensures everything stays compliant.
+Pure asphalt tear-offs remain on our standard roofing line, which keeps your disposal costs efficient.

 Close-up of stacked asphalt three-tab shingle tear-off debris inside a matte-black roofing roll-off dumpster, weathered steel rear door swung open showing the low-wall walk-in entry, bright outdoor light, clean documentary composition